thecodersguild/learning-vagrant-for-wordpress/README.md

     (box) $ ls /vagrant

 ### Vagrant Mirrors Files Between Virtual Box and Local Computer
-The `/vagrant` directory inside your virtual box is a _mirror_ of your local computer's `~/Sites/ftgu-vagrant-wp` directory where you have created the `Vagrantfile`. _**THIS**_ is the key magic that makes Vagrant so great for web development; it lets you edit your files locally yet serve them to your browser via your virtual box!
+The `/vagrant` directory inside your virtual box is a _mirror_ of your local computer's `~/Sites/vagrant-wp` directory where you have created the `Vagrantfile`. _**THIS**_ is the key magic that makes Vagrant so great for web development; it lets you edit your files locally yet serve them to your browser via your virtual box!

-Let's use `echo` to create an index.html file, still from within your virtual box:
+Let's use `echo` to create an `index.html` file, still from within your virtual box:

     (box) $ echo Hello World! > /vagrant/index.html

 Now type `exit` to return to your local computer, and _Shazam!_ you will find your new `index.html` in the same folder as your `Vagrantfile`.

 ## Installing a Web Server
 We'll install Apache because it's the most widely known.
-This requires us to run a [**provisioning script**](https://docs.vagrantup.com/v2/provisioning/shell.html).
-Add the following to your `VagrantFile` just after the `config.vm.box` assignment:
+This requires us to run a [**provisioning script**](https://docs.vagrantup.com/v2/provisioning/shell.html).  **Add the following** to your `VagrantFile` just after the `config.vm.box` assignment:

     config.vm.provision :shell, path: "provision.sh"